fogleman/Craft/README.md

 Planned features include:
 * More items.
 * Inventory with item count to make the game more challenging.
 * Abilty to upgrade items.
-For example, sand can be compacted into bricks.
+For example, sand could be compacted into bricks.
 * More unique worlds with psuedo-random seeds rather than position-based seeds.
 * Biomes and variable height of terrain.
 * Non-cube blocks.
 The world would ideally be more smooth than other sandboxes, with modeled voxels for terrain slopes and steps.